Crotona Park: 1990s to present

 NYC Parks continued to face financial shortfalls in the coming years, and the pools retained a reputation for high crime.
 Crotona Park as a whole was also seen as an unsafe area.
 Violent crimes including the stabbing of a pregnant woman, a shootout that injured a child, and a man who was set on fire during a bike theft were all reported in the 1980s and early 1990s; in addition, a serial rapist reportedly frequented the park.
 For the summer of 1991, mayor David Dinkins had planned to close all 32 outdoor pools in the city, a decision that was only reversed after a $2 million donation from a trust created upon the death of real estate developer Sol Goldman and $1.8 million from other sources.
-Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Crotona Park, wherein women would be inappropriately fondled by teenage boys.
+Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Crotona Park, in which women would be inappropriately fondled by teenage boys.
 By the turn of the century, crimes such as sexual assaults had decreased in parks citywide due to increased security.

 By the 1990s, there was a movement to revitalize Crotona Park, led by figures such as Elizabeth Barlow Rogers, who headed the Central Park Conservancy's effort to revive Central Park in the preceding years.
 In 1996, an organization called the Friends of Crotona Park was established.
 The two pools adjacent to the main pool were both infilled in the late 20th century.
 The diving pool was infilled in 1995 while the rectangular wading pool was modified into a hexagonal shape after the 1980s before being filled in by 1996.
 In 1999, the Lila Wallace Reader's Digest Fund allocated $1.1 million to the restoration of five city parks including Crotona Park, to be matched by funds from the city.

 The park's nature center was reopened in May 2001, at which point a "restoration and management plan" was created for the park, which envisioned Crotona Park as a greenspace linking the surrounding communities.
 In 2009, the lake was restored and a new performance amphitheater was opened.
 A rehabilitation of the nature center was approved in 2014, and the Cary Leeds Center for Tennis & Learning opened near Indian Lake in 2015, with a new two-story clubhouse and twenty restored tennis courts.
 NYC Parks also released a master plan for Crotona and Tremont Parks in June 2015.
 The plan called for the construction of a cafe, dog run, and skate park in Crotona Park, as well as the construction of connections between the parks.
 The boathouse was restored in 2016.
 A renovation of the entrance to the Crotona Play Area was announced at that time, and the lanterns atop the main entrance towers were restored in 2020.
 The next year, NYC Parks proposed reconstructing the roof of the Crotona Park bathhouse.